MatthewBlanchard/Ogle/README.md

 A modern OpenGL framework for Lua

-To run open a terminal and type:
+To run the supplied example use:

-luajit framework.lua
+"luajit run.lua examples/sponza"